Automatic PDF Processor - Changelog

 Fixed: text recognition could fail for an entire batch in rare cases

 On some systems, text recognition (OCR) could abort with a message that the engine could not be initialized – usually because real-time antivirus briefly locked one of the required OCR files; as a result, every other file in the same run failed as well.
-When this happens, text recognition now waits briefly and retries automatically, so processing completes reliably.
+This problem has been fixed.
 Tip: add the program folder and the “OCRData” folder to your antivirus exclusions to avoid such delays entirely.

 Fixed: delay when shutting down Windows

 In rare cases, Windows displayed a message during shutdown stating that the background processing could not be closed.
-Processing now responds to the shutdown immediately and exits reliably, so this message no longer appears.
+This problem has been fixed.

 Improved: OCR data is checked at startup and restored automatically

 In rare cases, the data folder for text recognition (OCR) was incomplete, causing text recognition to fail with an error message.
-The program now checks this folder at every startup and automatically restores any missing components.
-In addition, you can trigger the restore manually at any time via the menu “Other → Repair OCR data”.
+Missing components are now restored automatically; in addition, you can trigger the restore manually at any time via the menu “Other → Repair OCR data”.
 Any language packs you have already downloaded are preserved.

 June 26, 2026